What’s new?

 Jewish Heritage Walking Tours In Vienna

-Vienna is a feast for the eyes and for anyone interested in the history of the Austro-Hungarian empire.
-Much of the world we know today was impacted by the empire, and much of Jewish history was at the whims of those leaders.
+Vienna is a feast for the eyes of anyone interested in the history of the Austro-Hungarian empire.
+Much of the world we know today was impacted by the empire, and much of Jewish history was at the whims of its leaders.

 There are two Jewish museums in Vienna that you can visit on a walking tour, both on the same ticket.
-One even includes an ancient synagogue underground that you can visit, where archaeologists have uncovered clues about historical Jewish life in Vienna.
-At the other synagogue, you can see Theodor Herzl’s bicycle as well as learn about the modern Vienna Jewish community.
+One museum includes an ancient underground synagogue where archaeologists have uncovered clues about historical Jewish life in Vienna.
+At the other synagogue , you can see Theodor Herzl’s bicycle and learn about Vienna’s modern Jewish community.

 Prague A Beautiful Walking Tour